DNC Spokesperson Calls Out Ivanka Trump

 “The American people will not be fooled by the Trumps’ political publicity stunts calling for the creation of more American jobs, and they won’t fall for Ivanka’s faux feminism.
 The reality of how this family runs its own businesses is clear: choosing not to buy American, hire American, or make meaningful investments in American workers.”

 Renda adds that Ivanka Trump doesn’t lend her voice to anything important where she actually might make a difference.
-She also has stayed mum on labor abuses in factories.
-She also adds that as a special advisor, she’s not really sure what Ivanka Trump brings to the table.
+She has also stayed mum on labor abuses in factories, and as a special advisor, Renda’s not really sure what Ivanka Trump brings to the table.

 “The first daughter and special adviser to the president loves to portray herself as a champion for working women, but one look inside the overseas factories where she chooses to manufacture her products proves that she is anything but.
 The women manufacturing ‘Ivanka Trump’ clothes and shoes are paid so little that many of them are forced to live without their own children.”